jangerhofer/pointPerGame/content/post/al_east_xfactor_2017.md

 **Tampa Bay Rays: Blake Snell SP**

-The Rays find themselves in the middle of the pack in terms of team wide projections, but come up last in the competitive AL East.
+The Rays find themselves in the middle of the pack in terms of team wide projections, but are projected for the least WAR in the competitive AL East.
 Starting pitcher Blake Snell will need to build off a very promising rookie year if the Rays expect to be in the hunt in September.
 After striking out 12.86 batters per nine innings in AAA, Snell was called up and posted a 3.39 FIP in 19 starts (89 innings) last year.
 A K/9 of 9.91 shined, while a BB/9 of 5.16 highlighted the usual command issues for a young pitcher.
 If Snell can continue to develop his fastball command, he has the secondary pitches to be a top of the rotation starter alongside Chris Archer.

 <u>Reason for Concern:</u>